-This command has to be performed before a call of the KIT-commands.
-By doing this it is possible to suppress one errortext of the type j and k (see KIT).
-It is permitted to repair one catalog-segment.

-3.3 Examples of Using the Initializing Commands
+When this command has been performed before a call of the kit or oldcat command, s will try to insert entries on an erroneous aux-catalog segment (caused by parity error) in the maincatalog.
+It is tried to insert all nondeleted entries on erroneous segments.
+See the description of the errorreaction in the kit command.
 It is common to the succeeding examples that the monitor is loaded, and s asks for the date/time but before date/time is written on the keyboard.